-At a first glance, there are several similarities with Crosser Edge Computing solution.
+At a first glance there are several similarities with Crosser Edge Computing solution.
 This blog post will try to outline similarities and key differences and the key rationale behind some main parts of Crosser’s Edge Computing solution for Industrial IoT.

-Both Node-RED and Crosser have adopted a module based approach, where pre-defined modules are connected graphically to define the sequence of operations to perform on the data.
+Both Node-RED and Crosser have adopted a module based approach, where predefined modules are connected graphically to define the sequence of operations to perform on the data.
 This is a well-proven concept used in many business automation tools as well as data analysis/signal processing tools and allows non-programmers to define processes or algorithms.

 Both Node-RED and Crosser offer these capabilities.
-So on the surface, the two tools may look similar, but there are some significant differences under the hood that have a major impact on the products.
+So on the surface the two tools may look similar, but there are some significant differences under the hood that have a major impact on the products.

 Performance - The Crosser Edge node can process significantly more data on the same hardware platform.
 The actual number will depend on the use case but a 10x difference is not uncommon.

 One of the major advantages of Node-RED is the extensive library of modules, almost anything you want to do is already available as a module and easily accessible through the integrated repository.
 Many of these modules are provided by the open source community and this introduces some challenges.

 Lack of consistency means that it is not always trivial to connect modules from different providers and you may end up having to add conversion logic to get data from one module to the next.
-In many cases there is more than one alternative to choose from for a specific feature, which one should you use and what is the status of these alternatives, have they been tested in production environments and are they still supported?
+In many cases there are also more than one alternative to choose from for a specific feature, which one should you use and what is the status of these alternatives, have they been tested in production environments and are they still supported?

-Crosser provides an extensive library of modules that cover all the common use cases for industrial IoT applications.
+Crosser provides an extensive library of modules that covers all the common use cases for industrial IoT applications.
 These modules are built with a consistent messaging model and user interface and are production ready and fully supported.
 This greatly simplifies the usage and minimizes the risk.
 Modules can also be provided by third parties under similar conditions and it is also possible to build your own modules using our code modules or open SDK.

-So far we have only talked about a single node and how to set up processing using a graphical front-end.
+So far we have only talked about a single node and how to setup processing using a graphical front-end.
 This is the use case addressed by Node-RED.
-In most industrial IoT use cases, you have multiple edge nodes being deployed, often at different sites or even on mobile machinery.
+In most industrial IoT use cases you have multiple edge nodes being deployed, often at different sites or even on mobile machinery.
 How do you manage such a complex deployment without adding significant life-cycle costs?
 Enter Crosser Cloud!

 Crosser Cloud - Edge Orchestration and Management

-The Edge Director is designed to simplify the whole life-cycle management of Edge nodes, from onboarding of new nodes, deploying new or updated flows and monitoring the operation of edge nodes.
+The Edge Director is designed to simplify the whole life-cycle management of Edge nodes, from on-boarding of new nodes to deploying new or updated flows and monitor the operation of all your edge nodes.
 All operations can be performed as easily on a single node or a group of nodes.
-A tag system offers great flexibility when grouping nodes for different operations.
-With the Edge Director, you also get version control for flows, as well as for the modules and node software.
-Upgrades and downgrades can easily be managed on any number of nodes.
+Groups are created by attaching labels to nodes, allowing for different schemes such as overlapping or hierarchical groups.
+Define groups that make sense for your use case and operate on these groups as easily as with a single node.

-Finally, there is security, which is top of mind among everyone looking to connect machinery to external systems, ie the Internet.
+- Security, which is top of mind among everyone looking to connect machinery to external systems, ie the Internet.
 The Crosser solution is designed with security in mind from the start.
 Some examples:

 - All communication with edge nodes is encrypted